Skip to content

 ...

-Additional parameters passed to the internal progeny_k(), typically iter = and size =.
-For the plot() method, arguments passed to the corresponding graphics device.
+Important!
+Parameters passed to the internal progeny_k(), i.e. n_iter = and size =.
+Or, for the plot() method, arguments passed to the corresponding graphics device.

 x